WE ARE AT EMBEDDED WORLD in Nuremberg, 14-16 March, 2017 - details below!

 THESE ARE JUST TWO EXAMPLES.
 Tell us your target device and basic project requirements and we will estimate the benefits you will achieve by employing Synaptic Labs soft IP.
 Read more about the benefits in the Product List below.
 Request Free Trials to test results for yourself.

-Synaptic Labs' products are important advances for ALL Altera projects, for complex or resource constrained projects of ANY size, and especially if targeting the Internet of Things.
+Synaptic Labs' products are important advances for complex or resource constrained projects of ANY size, and especially if targeting the Internet of Things.
 (Intel states it will manufacture 50 billion IoT devices by 2020.)
-These innovations have been created out of a multi-year R&D effort in collaboration with industry and Altera (now the INTEL Programmable Solutions Group).
-To make an enquiry, or to arrange Free Trials, contact your INTEL PSG 'Altera' sales representative or field application engineer.
+These innovations have been created out of a multi-year R&D effort in collaboration with industry.
+Contact us for a free, no obligation discussion about how these soft IP products can enhance your project.
+Porting and other specialised services are available from our highly skilled and experienced (20+ years) FPGA design engineers.

 All fully supported in QSYS and the Nios II development environment.
 QUICK LIST OF ALL PRODUCTS